awsdocs/amazon-sagemaker-developer-guide/doc_source/apache-spark-example1.md

 + [Use Custom Algorithms for Model Training and Hosting on Amazon SageMaker with Apache Spark](apache-spark-example1-cust-algo.md)
 + [Use the SageMakerEstimator in a Spark Pipeline](apache-spark-example1-extend-pipeline.md)

-Amazon SageMaker provides an Apache Spark library \(in both Python and Scala\) that you can use to integrate your Apache Spark applications with Amazon SageMaker\.
-For example, you might use Apache Spark for data preprocessing and Amazon SageMaker for model training and hosting\.
+Amazon SageMaker provides an Apache Spark library \(in both Python and Scala\) that you can use to integrate your Apache Spark applications with SageMaker\.
+For example, you might use Apache Spark for data preprocessing and SageMaker for model training and hosting\.
 For more information, see [Use Apache Spark with Amazon SageMaker](apache-spark.md)\.
-This section provides example code that uses the Apache Spark Scala library provided by Amazon SageMaker to train a model in Amazon SageMaker using `DataFrame`s in your Spark cluster\.
-The example also hosts the resulting model artifacts using Amazon SageMaker hosting services\.
+This section provides example code that uses the Apache Spark Scala library provided by SageMaker to train a model in SageMaker using `DataFrame`s in your Spark cluster\.
+The example also hosts the resulting model artifacts using SageMaker hosting services\.
 Specifically, this example does the following:
 + Uses the `KMeansSageMakerEstimator` to fit \(or train\) a model on data

-  Because the example uses the k\-means algorithm provided by Amazon SageMaker to train a model, you use the `KMeansSageMakerEstimator`\.
+  Because the example uses the k\-means algorithm provided by SageMaker to train a model, you use the `KMeansSageMakerEstimator`\.
 You train the model using images of handwritten single\-digit numbers \(from the MNIST dataset\)\.
 You provide the images as an input `DataFrame`\.
-For your convenience, Amazon SageMaker provides this dataset in an S3 bucket\.
+For your convenience, SageMaker provides this dataset in an S3 bucket\.